GM-Doolin/redder/README.md

 >
 >> In order to use the features of Redder which are enabled by OpenAI's API, please follow these steps to ensure correct app execution.
 >>
 >> 1. First create an OpenAI account at: https://platform.openai.com/ and log in.
-(If this is your first account you should be given $5.00 in free credit to use the API)
+(If this is your first account you should be given $5.00 in free credit to use the API, If not see OpenAI's fees for more information.)
+The API costs money to use, so this account must have a monetary 'balance' on it to proceed with using it.
 >>
->> 2. Once logged in, navigate to the left side of the page in the nav bar and select the 'API Keys' tab to arrive at this page:
+>> 2. Once logged in, navigate to the left side of the page in the nav bar and select the 'API Keys' tab:
 >>
 >> ![Logged In](rsc/P4_LoggedIn.jpg)
 >>
->> 3. On the 'API Keys' page, select the Button 'Create new secret key' and give the key a name, then click the 'Create secret key' to confirm.
+>> 3. On the API Keys page, select the Button 'Create new secret key' and give the key a name, then click the 'Create secret key' to confirm.
 >>
 >> ![Create Key](rsc/P4_CreateKey.jpg)
 >>